 The conflict in Syria has been the subject of significant international attention and is inherently volatile and its impact and resolution are difficult to predict.
 In early October 2012, Turkish territory was hit by shells launched from Syria, some of which killed Turkish civilians.
-On 4 October 2012, the Turkish Parliament authorised the government for one year to send and assign military forces in foreign countries should such action be considered appropriate by the government, which authorisation was extended for a further year on each of 3 October 2013 and 2 October 2014.
-More recently, elevated levels of conflict have arisen in Iraq and Syria as militants of the Islamic State of Iraq and Syria (ISIS) seized control of key Iraqi cities, which has caused a significant displacement of people.
+On 4 October 2012, the Turkish Parliament authorised the government for one year to send and assign military forces in foreign countries should such action be considered appropriate by the government, which authorisation has been periodically extended.

+Elevated levels of conflict have arisen in Iraq and Syria as militants of the Islamic State of Iraq and Syria ("ISIS") seized control of key Iraqi cities, which has caused a significant displacement of people.
 In August and September 2014, a U.S.-led coalition began an anti-ISIS aerial campaign in northern Iraq and Syria.
-Recent developments in Iraq also raise concerns as Iraq is one of Turkey's largest export markets, ranking second in 2014 according to TurkStat.
+Recent developments in Iraq also raise concerns as Iraq is one of Turkey's largest export markets, ranking third in 2015 according to TurkStat.
+On 20 July 2015, a suicide bomber in Suruç, a Turkish town bordering Syria, killed at least 32 Turkish civilians and wounded nearly 100 civilians, which attack is suspected to have been carried out by ISIS.
+Following such incident, Turkey initiated air strikes against ISIS in Syria and against the People's Congress of Kurdistan (also known as PKK) (an organisation that is listed as a terrorist organisation by various states and organisations, including Turkey, the EU and the United States) in northern Iraq.
+Since July 2015, Turkey has been subject to a number of bombings, including in tourist-focused centres in İstanbul and in the city centre in Ankara, which have resulted in a number of fatalities and casualties.
+Such incidents have increased in frequency and are likely to continue to occur periodically.